MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/service.md

 ---
-title:  Adaptive Card Template Service
+title:  Adaptive Cards Template Service
 author: matthidinger
 ms.author: mahiding
 ms.date: 08/01/2019
 ms.topic: article
 ---

-# Adaptive Card Template Service
+# Adaptive Cards Template Service

 The Adaptive Cards Template Service is a proof-of-concept service that allows anyone to find, contribute to, and share a set of well-known templates.

 It's useful if you want to display some data but don't want to bother writing a custom adaptive card for it.

-> Please read this for an [Overview of Adaptive Card Templating](index.md)
+> Please read this for an [overview of Adaptive Card Templating](index.md)

 > [!IMPORTANT]
 >